Africa's Best Authentic Tailor-Made Safaris

 7. Bird Watching in the Masai Mara

-With between 470 and 500 different species of birds, the Masai Mara is a birdwatcher’s dream come true.
+With between 470 and 500 different species of birds, the Masai Mara National Reserve is a birdwatcher’s dream come true.
 Interestingly, the Mara is a year-round destination for birdwatchers, so you’ll always see a lot of feathered companions.
 Nonetheless, the rainy season, which runs from late October to November, when migratory birds arrive from Northern Africa and Europe, is the best time of year for birdwatchers.

 8. Camping & Photographic Safaris

 If you prefer camping in your spare time, the Masai Mara National Reserve is the place to go.
 Because you will be alone, the experience will be unique.
-Sleeping in the middle of the African bush with wild animals not far away is among the unique tourist activities available in the Masai Mara national reserve, Kenya.
+Sleeping in the middle of the African bush with wild animals not far away is among the unique tourist activities available in the Masai Mara National Reserve, Kenya.

 Experience the admiration of the Mara while traveling in one of our advanced, fully-customized photographic safari vehicles.
 These vehicles feature unobstructed views, 360-degree swivel chairs, a well-stocked personal bar, and air conditioning, ensuring the pinnacle of photographic adventures.
 The wildlife enhances this experience, serving as captivating subjects for your photography.